mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 ![Ablation](/assets/lea/ablation.png){: style="max-height: 12em" }
 {: refdef}

 We also compared LEA against ablated versions to demonstrate the importance of using both the sample encoded size as well as slice statistics.
-For this experiment, we measured the symmetric mean absolute percentage error of predicted values for different encodings.
+For this experiment, we measured the symmetric mean absolute percentage error (SMAPE) of predicted values for different encodings.
 We see that LEA outperforms its ablated versions for all encodings.
-This is reasonable because dictionary encoding and frame of reference encoding depend on the cardinality and range respectively, both of which are hard to estimate from a sample.
+This is reasonable because dictionary encoding and frame-of-reference encoding depend on the cardinality and range, respectively, both of which are hard to estimate from a sample.
 However, slice statistics are less useful for more complex compression schemes like Zstandard.

 ## Future Work

 In future work, we hope to make LEA query-aware.
 So far, we’ve treated all columns equally.
 However, in an actual workload, some columns will be queried more frequently than others.
 In addition, the type of access will vary (e.g., sequential scan versus random access).
 These statistics can be extracted from the query logs.

-## Acknowledgement

-This research is supported by Google, Intel, and Microsoft as part of the MIT Data Systems and AI Lab (DSAIL) at MIT, and NSF IIS 1900933.
-This research was also sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.